witkovsky/CharFunTool/README.md

   clear options                           % clear/set the options structure options.xMin = 0;                       % set the known minimal value (e.g. for non-negative distribution)

-  result = cf2DistGPT(cf,x,prob,options)  % Invert the CF to get the CDF/PDF/Qf and other results by using cf2DistGPT
+  result = cf2DistGPT(cf,x,prob,options)  % Invert the CF to get the CDF/PDF/Qf and other results
 ```
 License
 =======